ohler55/oj/pages/Options.md

 ### :symbolize_names [Boolean]

-Like :symbol_keys has keys are made into symbols but only when mimicing the JSON gem and then only as the JSON gem honors it so JSON.parse honors the option but JSON.load does not.
+Like :symbol_keys has keys are made into symbols but only when mimicking the JSON gem and then only as the JSON gem honors it so JSON.parse honors the option but JSON.load does not.

 ### :trace